yokecd/blog/src/data/blog/helm-compatibility.md

   However, I have plans to remove this limitation.
 For more information, see this <a href="https://github.com/yokecd/yoke/issues/126">issue</a>.
 </div>

-Let’s take a technical deep dive into how this works.
+This wouldn't be a [yoke](https://github.com/yokecd/yoke) blog without a technical deep dive into how all of this works.

 WebAssembly modules do not have access to the filesystem or network.
 That means we need to _embed_ the Chart into our program.